EvotecIT/OfficeIMO/README.md

 - ☑️ Word basics
   - ☑️ Create
   - ☑️ Load
-  - ☑️ Save (autoopen on save as an option)
+  - ☑️ Save (auto open on save as an option)
-  - ◼️ SaveAs (not working correcly in edge cases)
+  - ☑️ SaveAs (auto open on save as an option)
 - ☑️ Word properties
   - ☑️ Reading basic and custom properties
   - ☑️ Setting basic and custom properties